corefan/xenko-docs/en/manual/animation/custom-attributes.md

 ## 2. Control custom attributes with a script

-Add a script to read the custom attributes and copy them to a property.
+Add a script to read the custom attributes and copy their value to another property.
 This can be a separate script, or part of another [animation script](animation-scripts.md).

 To look up an attribute, use `NodeName_AttributeName`.
 For example, if you have the node `myNode` with the custom attribute `myAttribute`, use `myNode_myAttribute`.